 The Inca Trail in Peru is one of the world’s most spectacular walks.
-Share one hiker’s experience to the heady heights of Machu Picchu and back …
+In this World Travel Blogger series, share one hiker’s experience to the heady heights of Machu Picchu and back …

 My breath was shallow in my chest.
 The air up here in the Andes was thin, but the view was what was really taking my breath away.
 There, ahead of me, my first glimpse of the Lost City of the Incas.
 It had been my dream to hike the world famous Inca Trail, to this mysterious city of Machu Picchu, and now, there it was.

 This was my birthday present to me.
 When I turned 35, I wanted to cross something big off my life’s list.
 So, David (my partner) and I saved up and splurged on this incredible hike.
 On our 10-day adventure, there were some sore feet, some incredible moments, and a magical feeling of utter joy.